Melb-Uni/SP-Boxjelly_Frontend/README.md

 The form provides student information including student name, student profile, student ID and email address for the project.

+## 5.3 Product Quality Page
+This page helps coordinators to evaluate the product quality based on code analysis from Understand SciTools.
+The buttons are Directory Metrics, Frontend Metrics, and Backend Metrics.

+#### Directory Metrics:

+Show Top 10 Countline JavaScript files for frontend and Python files for backend in Polar Area Charts.
+Compare both frontend and backend directories' number of classes, executable units, files, functions, methods and local methods in Horizontal Bar Chart.
+Used Radar Chart to demonstrate the composition of lines: code, comment and blank lines for frontend.
+Declarative code, executable code, comment, and blank lines for backend.
+Show number of total lines and ratio of comment to code after these graphs.
+Compare the number of total statements (declarative/executable) in Radial Bar Charts.
+A table for the rest of the metrics: path count, cyclomatic, essentail and max nesting.

+#### Frontend & Backend Metrics:

+Compare top 10 countline files in Tree Map and allow the coordinator to choose the metrics from the dropdown menu.
+Available metrics are: CountDeclClass, CountDeclExecutableUnit, CountDeclFunction, CountPath, Cyclomatic, Essential, MaxNesting, CountLine, RatioCommentToCode, CountCodeLine, CountExecutableCodeLine(backend only), CountExecutableCode (backend only), CountBlankLine, CountCommentLine, CountStatement, CountDeclarativeStatement, CountExecutableStatement.
+Show these ten files in Radar Chart for line comparison and Stacked Bar Chart for statement comparison.

+#### Relevant files
+src/ProjectPage/ProductQualityPage.js

-## 5.3.
+## 5.4.
 Process Quality Page

+This part helps coordinators to evaluate the process quality of the project through Confluence, Github, and Jira.
+Different buttons present different charts of the tool, and the selected button is dark to let the user know which platform is on the screen.

+#### Confluence:

+A calendar heatmap that show the update times for each day.
+One count is around 5 update times.
+Hover on the day to view date, count value, authors and document titles.

+#### GitHub:

+A calendar heatmap that show the update times for each day.
+One count is 1 update time.
+Hover on the day to view date, count value, authors, sources, commit messages and urls.

+A calendar heatmap that show the file changes for each day.
+One count is 150 line changes.
+Hover on the day to view date, count value, total file line change, total line addition, total line deletion and source

-Relevant files is:
+#### Relevant files

 src/ProjectPage/ProcessQualityPage.js

-This part helps coordinators to evaluate the process quality of the project through Jira, Confluence, and Github.
-Different buttons present different charts of the tool, and the selected button is dark to let the user know which platform is on the screen.
-By clicking on the Github filter, coordinators can make a view of the line chart of commit times over time.
-Jira filter illustrates the line chart of items on the To-do-list.
-The confluence filter shows the line chart of the number of pages.

-## 5.4 Product Quality Page

-Relevant files is:
-src/ProjectPage/ProductQualityPage.js

-This page helps coordinators to evaluate the product quality based on static code analysis.
-Includes project name and a list of criteria that measures product quality.

 ## 5.5 Communication Page